 PGS now consists of Robert leading a core group of young, talented NYC based musicians - mainly from other countries – which he affectionately refers to as his "International cartel".
 Robert writes and arranges all of the band's music, and over the course of the last several years has moved the band's direction into a unique amalgam of jazz and rock.
 Robert's musical signature is to "reimagine" Classic Rock tunes such as Jimi Hendrix's "Fire", The Kinks' "You Really Got Me", and more recently Cream's "I'm So Glad" and even Phish's "Free".

-PGS has recently opened for such major artists as Mindi Abair, Boney James, YES and Scott Weiland (Stone Temple Pilots), and will be performing in 2017 at Music Festivals in Jamaica, Michigan, New Jersey and Alabama.
+PGS openers include such major artists as Mindi Abair, Boney James (3x), YES, Blues Traveler and Scott Weiland (Stone Temple Pilots), and the band will be performing in 2017 at four international Music Festivals.